Dear Students, Faculty and Staff:

-The next few weeks will be busy ones, but I hope you will mark your calendar to attend the Spring Campus Assembly at 1:30 p.m. on Tuesday, April 17, in the Ferguson Theatre.
+I hope you will mark your calendars for our spring Campus Assembly Tuesday, April 17, at 1:30 p.m. in the Ferguson Theater.
 We will present annual awards, hear from faculty, staff and student leaders, and I will provide a University update.
-Light refreshments will be served.
-I hope you will join us.
+Refreshments will be served.
+I hope you can join us.

 Stuart R. Bell